-TLILIC0005 - Licence to operate a boom type EWP / High Risk Work Licence WP
+High Risk Work Licence WP / Licence to operate a boom type EWP

 Boom Lift Ticket over 11m

-To operate a boom type elevating platform with a boom length over 11m, you need a WP High Risk Work Licence.
+To operate a boom type elevating platform with a boom length over 11m, you need a High Risk Work Licence - WP.

-The TLILIC0005 - Licence to operate a boom type EWP course provides the formal training and accredited assessment which will allow you to apply for a Queensland HRW Licence for Boom Type Elevating Work Platform - WP.
+The TLILIC0005 - Licence to operate a boom-type elevating work platform (boom length 11 metres or more) course provides the formal training and accredited assessment which will allow you to apply for a Queensland HRW Licence for Boom Type Elevating Work Platform - WP.

 For certification on Scissor Lifts and Booms under 11m see our related Scissor Lift Ticket EWP Yellow Card Course.